Minimizing $f$-Divergences by Interpolating Velocity Fields: Velocity Field Interpolation from Samples

-\end{theorem} The proof can be found in Appendix \ref{sec.proof.bias}.
-Similar to Proposition \ref{svgd.bias}, the estimation error is upperbounded by the sample approximation error that reduces with the ``effective sample size'' $n\sigma$, and the bias that reduces as $\sigma$ goes to zero.
-Interestingly, although we have the same smoothness assumption on $\nabla^2 (h\circ r)$, the bias vanishes at a \textit{quadratic rate} $\sigma^2$, unlike the linear rate obtained in Proposition \ref{svgd.bias}.
+Similar to Proposition \ref{svgd.bias}, the estimation error is upperbounded by the sample approximation error that reduces with the ``effective sample size'' $n\sigma^d$, and a bias term that reduces with $\sigma$.
+Interestingly, although we make the smoothness assumption on $\nabla^2 (h\circ r)$, similar to Proposition \ref{svgd.bias}, the bias vanishes at a \textit{quadratic rate} $\sigma^2$, unlike the linear rate obtained in Proposition \ref{svgd.bias}.

+We can deduce that, with an optimal choice of $\sigma \sim n^{-1/(d+4)}$, the estimation error is $O_p(n^{-2/(d+4)})$, a rate faster than the rate implied by Proposition \ref{svgd.bias}.

 Using Theorem \ref{them.unbiasedness}, we can prove the consistency of various velocity field estimators for different $f$-divergences.